 Water bath canners come with a fitted lid and a wire rack.
 My local grocery store carries them for $20.00.
 You will need a few canning tools to aid in handling hot jars, etc. These are ususally sold in sets and are also very reasonable.
 Canning jars can be purchased at the grocery store or a builder's supply store.

 Now that you know the basics, let's get started!

 Gather up all the equipment.
 The first thing you are going to want to do is sterilize the jars.
 You can do this by boiling them, but I just run them through a "sanitize" cycle in the dishwasher.
 Make sure there aren't any chips on the rims so they will seal correctly.

 Lids come in two pieces: a flat lid and a screw band.
 Cover the flat lids in water on the stove and warm them up.
 Do not bring the water to a boil.
 Keep the lids warm until you are ready to use them.

-Fill the canner with enough water to cover your jars by one to two inches.
+Fill the canner with enough water to cover the jars by one to two inches.
 Preheat the water to 140 degrees for cold packed food (raw) and 180 degrees for hot packed food (precooked).

 When done processing, turn off heat, remove lid, and let the jars sit for five minutes before taking them out of the canner.
 Using the jar lifter, carefully lift jars out (away from you), and place them on a towel.
 Do not place them on a cold surface, or they may crack.
 Leave the jars to cool, undisturbed, overnight.
-You may hear the popping sound of your jars sealing.
+You may hear the popping sound of the jars sealing.

-Note: If any of your jars did not seal you can reprocess them using new flat lids, or refrigerate for immediate use.
+Note: If any of the jars did not seal you can reprocess them using new flat lids, or refrigerate for immediate use.
 Never eat any food with a broken seal or you suspect is spoiled.

 I hope you will try your hand at canning.
 After putting up a few batches of homemade jam you will feel like an old pro!